etw0001/cse15l-lab-reports/labreport4.md

 **Keys pressed:**

 `git add L <tab> .j <tab>`
 * I accessed the command `git add ListExamples.java` quicker by using `<tab>` to autofill parts of my command twice.
-This command staged the changes for the next commit.
+This staged the changes for the next commit.

 `git commit -m "updated"`
-* This command created a new commit that included those changes.
+* This created a new commit that included those changes.

 `git push`
-* This command pushed the changes I made on my local repository to my GitHub repository.
+* This pushed the changes I made on my local repository to my GitHub repository.

 **Sources used**
 -